stb-srv/wp-overlay-restaurant/README.md

 heights now grow with their content so text is no longer clipped.
 This behaviour and the breakpoints can be customised in `assets/overlay.css` if needed.
+Font sizes now use CSS `clamp()` to adapt to the viewport and iframes keep a 16:9 ratio so content remains readable on any device.